-1. The editor is responsible for considering and examining every submitted manuscript, by considering the content of manuscripts that are in consistent with the aim and scope of the journal which include the examination of peer review process and quality of articles before the final publication.
+1. The editor or publisher is responsible for considering and examining every submitted manuscript, by considering the content of manuscripts that are in consistent with the aim and scope of the journal which include the examination of peer review process and quality of articles before the final publication.

-2. The editor is responsible for checking manuscripts in redundancy or in plagiarism by using Anti-Plagiarism Software.
+2. The editor or publisher is responsible for checking manuscripts in redundancy or in plagiarism by using Anti-Plagiarism Software.
 If the editor finds duplication or plagiarism of others in the article evaluation process, the editor must stop the evaluation process.
 And contact the corresponding author immediately for clarification to support accept or reject the publication of the manuscripts.

-4. The editor must not have any conflict-of-interest with any of the author(s) or reviewer(s).
+4. The editor or publisher must not have any conflict-of-interest with any of the author(s) or reviewer(s).
 Must not seek to business benefits from the article(s) and not used as an academic work of their own.

-5. The editor must not modify or change the content of manuscripts or the assessment results of the reviewer(s).
+5. The editor or publisher must not modify or change the content of manuscripts or the assessment results of the reviewer(s).
 Including not obstructive or interfering with the information exchanged between the reviewer(s) and the author(s).

 1. The author(s) should ensure the submitted manuscripts to be original contributions not previously published in any academic proceedings, books, or journal elsewhere.
 Submission of manuscripts to more than one academic sources is unethical and unacceptable.

 2. Academic plagiarism is prohibited.
 In case the author(s) have used the work and/or words of others, respective sources should be appropriately cited or quoted.

 3. All financial support for the manuscripts should be disclosed in the acknowledgments and any conflicts of interest should be stated.